Planck 2013 results. XIV. Zodiacal emission: Model

 For each of the three dust bands in the \textit{COBE}\ model, the density is given by

-where we have used a simplified notation based on that of K98, where one can also find the numerical values for the parameters.
-Note that Eqn.~\ref{eq:bandDensity} matches the code used for the Zodiacal model (which can be found on the LAMBDA website), but that there is a factor of $1/v_B$ difference between Eqn.~\ref{eq:bandDensity} and Eqn.~8 of K98 ($v_B$ is a shape parameter, not a frequency).
+where $B$ denotes the band, and we have used a simplified notation based on that of K98, where one can also find the numerical values for the parameters.
+Note that Eq.~\ref{eq:bandDensity} matches the code used for the zodiacal model (which can be found on the LAMBDA website), but that there is a factor of $1/v_B$ difference between Eqn.~\ref{eq:bandDensity} and Eqn.~8 of K98 (note that $v_B$ is a shape parameter, not a frequency).
 Also, K98 assumed that the emissivities of the three sets of bands were all equal.
 We relax this assumption below and allow the emissivities of each of the sets of bands to be different.
 The bands are shown, assuming unit emissivity, as the first, second, and third rows in Fig.~\ref{fig:zodiMaps}.

-\subsubsection{Circumsolar ring and Earth-trailing feature}
+\subsubsection{Circumsolar Ring and Earth-Trailing Feature}